What Is Human Resource Management? Scope, Objectives, and Importance

 In line with keeping your employees competent and efficient, using a project management tool like Traqq minimizes the chances of micromanagement.
 The program monitors the activity levels of employees, recording each minute they work, and showing which websites and apps they spend most of their time on.

 That’s not all.
-Traqq offers an array of useful features like timer clock, activity monitoring, screenshots, teams, and billable hours.
+Traqq offers an array of useful features like timer clock, activity monitoring, teams, and billable hours.
 All these details are captured in one platform, enabling easy access from different departments like the administrative and accounting departments.

 Subscribe